 1. Know the territory.

 Amazon is the new digital store shelf, where thousands of make-or-break decisions are made by customers each day based on what they see there.
 (We call that split-second buying decision the “moment of truth.”)
 Think of the real estate there as you would in a brick-and-mortar store.
 Where does it make sense to simply drive awareness?
-What kind of content is meant to engage the customer?
+When is your Enhanced Brand Content meant to engage the customer?
 What kind of information will ultimately help them convert with confidence?

 To us, there are three distinct areas:

-Once you know what you’re working with and understand the unique purpose of each area, now it’s time to take a look at the competitive landscape.
+Once you know what you’re working with and understand the unique purpose of each area, it’s time to get some fresh ideas on what you can do there.

-How do you make content come to life within each area on Amazon?
-See what your competitors are doing!
-Great ideas are already out there, and you can be inspired by them.
-(You can also use that information to unlock some funds to upgrade your own content.)
+How do you make Enhanced Brand Content come to life within each area on Amazon?
+Start by seeing what your competitors are doing!
+You can be inspired by the existing ideas and understand how you stack up against the competition.
+(You can also use that information to unlock some funds to upgrade your content—hopefully.)

 Look at companies, brands, and products outside of your category, too.
-CPG companies are good for this and are doing some amazing work within the platform.
+CPG companies do some amazing work in the platform.
 This practice is something we do ourselves to keep our creative teams and clients smart.
 Every quarter, we complete an Amazon audit of more than 100 brands to see who’s pushing the format forward and enticing customers with can’t-miss content.
-Ask to see ours (we’re happy to share), or start a regular audit of your own that you share with your internal key stakeholders.
+Ask to see our latest audit (we’re happy to share), or start a regular audit of your own that you share with your internal key stakeholders.

 3. Do what’s right for you.

-In this time of intense, Amazon-led disruption, lean into your best practices—or borrow some best practices from others, until you have your own.
-When you take advantage of your unique opportunities on Amazon, you can help your company develop a bold path forward—and help shoppers who need your products and can’t wait to learn more about your brand.
+In this time of intense, Amazon-led disruption, lean into your best practices—or borrow some best practices from others, until you develop your own.
+When you take advantage of your unique opportunities on Amazon, you can help your company develop a bold path forward—and help shoppers who are ready to learn more about what you have to offer.